 Samothrace, located in the northern Aegean Sea, is one of the most rugged Greek islands, with its highest peak, Mt.
 Saos, rising 1,611 meters (5,285 feet) into the sky.
 The island is a paradise for those interested in alternative forms of tourism because it offers countless activities and possibilities, all against a breathtaking natural background of cliffs, forests and water.

-Visitors to Samothrace Island generally swim in the dozens of freshwater ponds and rivers, dipping their toes into their naturally cool waters.
-However, for those who prefer the sea, there are multiple beaches all around the island.
+Visitors to Samothrace generally swim in the dozens of freshwater ponds and rivers, dipping their toes into their naturally cool waters.
+However, for those who prefer the sea, there are multiple beaches across the island.

-Some of the nicest and most well-known include Pachia Ammos, Kipos Beach (which is unique for its beautiful blue/grey pebbles), and Limnidi.
-However, many who go to Samothrace may wish to either hike or take a boat to the south of the island to get around the mountain.
+Some of the nicest and most well-known beaches include Pachia Ammos, Kipos Beach (which is unique for its beautiful blueish-grey pebbles), and Limnidi.
+However, many who visit Samothrace may wish to either hike or take a boat to the south of the island to get around the mountain.